-Following suit with the rest of the world, many manufacturers are turning to robotic automation in their facilities to increase production volume, improve quality, and lower costs.
-But, those that haven’t yet leaped into the world of robotic automation might be concerned with the cost, especially after recovering from abrupt changes in the economy.
-We’ll review the costs you need to consider before taking advantage of this beneficial long-term investment in your facility.
+Following suit with the rest of the world, a large majority of manufacturers are turning to robotic automation to increase production volume, improve quality, and lower costs.
+Those that haven’t yet leaped into the world of robotic automation might be concerned with the cost, especially after recovering from abrupt changes in the economy.
+We’ll review the costs to consider before taking advantage of this long-term investment.

 What is the Value of Robotic Automation?

-Implementing robotic automation is one of the smartest investments a manufacturing company can make in the current economic landscape.
-Because your customers want their products faster, better, and cheaper, you are tasked with finding a way to deliver fast while upholding the highest level of quality – and before your competitors can do it first.
+Implementing robotic automation is one of the smartest investments a manufacturing company can make, especially in this current economic landscape.
+Because customers want their products faster, better, and cheaper, manufacturers are tasked with finding a way to deliver fast while upholding the highest level of quality – and before their competitors can do it first.

-Robotic automation allows your company to do the job of a highly skilled laborer for a fraction of the cost that can operate 24 hours a day, seven days a week, during holidays, and without breaks.
-Moreover, robots can resolve several different manufacturing needs and can be fully customizable.
+Robotic automation allows a machine to do the job of a laborer for a fraction of the cost while operating 24 hours a day, seven days a week, during holidays, and without breaks.
+Moreover, robots can resolve different manufacturing needs and can be fully customizable.

-Whether you’re looking for spin welding systems, a pick-and-place machine, or metalworking systems, robotic automation can fit seamlessly into your manufacturing and production operations.
+Whether looking for spin welding systems, a pick-and-place machine, or metalworking systems, robotic automation can fit seamlessly into a manufacturing and production operation.

-Robotic automation is industry agnostic, too.
-It can be especially lucrative for the medical and pharmaceutical industries, as the production rate for high-quality medical-grade products such as gloves and masks has skyrocketed since COVID-19.
+Robotic automation is industry agnostic.
+It can be especially lucrative for the medical and pharmaceutical industries, as the production rate for high-quality medical-grade products such as gloves and masks has skyrocketed since the COVID-19 pandemic.

 Luckily, even industries with low production volumes and high product variability like the aerospace industry can see massive benefits with robotic automation.
 Take Boeing, for example, which implemented a panel assembly line that uses automation to drill holes and install fasteners in wings.
 This reduced scrap waste by 66%, allowed the wing to be produced 33% faster, and reduced the number of injuries by half (4).